t-9bonni/library_management_system/README.md

 This system begins with a menu.
 Here is a list of functions:
-*-View entire collection
+*View entire collection
-*-Search by:
+*Search by:
- *-name
+ *name
- *-patron ID
+ *patron ID
- *-partial queries
+ *partial queries
- *-title
+ *title
- *-author
+ *author
- *-collection type
+ *collection type
-*-Add, update, or delete records belonging to:
+*Add, update, or delete records belonging to:
- *-users
+ *users
- *-collections
+ *collections
-*-account for user error, reroute to menu
+*account for user error, reroute to menu
-*-Generate user reports:
+*Generate user reports:
- *-check-out history
+ *check-out history
- *-fines
+ *fines
-*-Return titles
+*Return titles

 The comprehensive project utilizes dictionaries and databases and CVS files to maximize functionality of the system.